 Technical Evaluation.
 The Credit Union will assess whether the patch will correct the problem with the services and features of the application that are being used by the Credit Union.

 Business Impact Assessment.
-The Credit Union will determine whether applying the patch will impact the business processes, and the best time to install patches.
+The Credit Union will determine whether applying the patch will impact the business processes and the best time to install patches.

 Security Evaluation.
-The Credit Union will determine whether there are security benefits that require the patch, even if does not result in any performance benefits.
+The Credit Union will determine whether there are security benefits that require the patch, even if it does not result in any performance benefits.
 The Credit Union may also install patches on inactive software loaded on the Credit Union’s system.
 When a vendor is providing the applications, the Credit Union will ensure that new patches are evaluated as soon as possible.

 TESTING PATCHES.
 The Credit Union will develop a change management system to be used at every stage of the patch management process to test the effectiveness of patch installation.